-Things to do around the Big Island with kids
+Unforgettable Family Adventures: Things to Do on the Big Island with Kids

 Kona boat and snorkel cruise with Body Glove tours

-The sea life tour started immediately with a lone green turtle swimming right at the harbor and before the ship was ready to head out.
-And just outside of the bay, a pod of spinner dolphins that were actively following the catamaran and playing in its waves.
+The kids spotted a few green turtles swimming just off the ship’s aft and some tropical fish congregating around the boarding plank area.
+In no time the ship was ready to depart from the harbor and we quickly left, heading towards South Kona.
+Just outside of the bay, we spotted a pod of spinner dolphins that were actively following the catamaran and playing in the ship’s waves.
 It was a wonderful first experience to see all these active sea creatures in their natural habitat.
-We cruise along the scenic coastline while enjoying our breakfast and drinking some fresh made smoothies from our bar tender.
+We cruised along the scenic coastline while enjoying our breakfast and drinking some fresh made smoothies from the bar tender.

 After the cruise, lunch is served with burgers, salads and other lunch fare while we head back to Kona pier and it is a pleasant trip back while we enjoy the hot sun and beautiful cruise back into town.
 If you are interested in checking out more about the Body Glove tours, check out their website here.